Anna Kooiman: Career

 Kooiman began her online fitness business for moms/mums, Strong Sexy Mammas, in 2019.
 The company is based in Sydney, Australia.
-Kooiman teaches a half dozen live classes at boutique fitness studios in Bondi Beach and periodically teaches online classes via Strong Sexy Mammas.
+Kooiman taught a half dozen live classes at boutique fitness studios in Bondi Beach and periodically teaches online classes via Strong Sexy Mammas.
 Strong Sexy Mammas is primarily a video on demand and education platform for women's fitness.
-Kooiman taught fitness classes in Charlotte, North Carolina from 2008-2011.
+Kooiman taught fitness classes in Charlotte, North Carolina from 2008 to 2011.
 Kooiman's early work in TV broadcast journalism began with her working as a sideline reporter for Fox Sports during her college years at UNC Wilmington in 2004.
 After graduation, she continued her work as a reporter, anchor and video journalist for WWAY in Wilmington, North Carolina in 2005.
 In January 2007 Kooiman moved to Toledo, Ohio, and began working for the local NBC affiliate, WNWO, as morning anchor and reporter.
 While there, she served as franchise reporter for a partnership with U.S. Marshals that helped catch over 100 fugitives.
 In May 2008, Kooiman moved back to Charlotte, North Carolina, to work as an anchor/reporter/host for Fox News Rising, a four-hour news and entertainment morning show on the then-FOX affiliate WCCB (as of 2013, WCCB became a CW-affiliated network).
 While at WCCB-TV, she reported on local news stories, entertainment, weather and traffic.

 In December 2011, Kooiman became a New York-based correspondent covering health and fitness as well as general assignment reporting for FNC.
 She was also host on the weekend morning show.

 Kooiman covered terror attacks in San Bernardino, California, and Orlando, Florida.
 She was also out in the elements during major weather events like Super Storm Sandy, tornadoes in Moore, Oklahoma, and the 2016 U.S. blizzard.
 Kooiman covered the debates for the GOP primary in Detroit.
 She has also hosted the All American New Year for FNC.
 Her franchise, "Roadtrip with Anna Kooiman" takes viewers around the United States, checking off bucket list items.

 Kooiman left New York City to start a family in September 2016 and moved to Sydney, Australia, with her husband, who is originally from Australia.
-As part of corporate synergy of 21st Century Fox, Foxtel and Ten Network Holdings, she is a substitute anchor and panelist on Network Ten news programs Studio 10 and The Project.
+As part of corporate synergy of 21st Century Fox, Foxtel and Ten Network Holdings, she worked as a substitute anchor and panelist until 2022 on Network Ten news programs Studio 10 and The Project.

+In April 2024, Kooiman moved back to New York City and began her stint as a weekend anchor at NewsNation.